kornemar/Projects/04 Linear and Logistic Regression/README.md

-> A linear regression model is used to forecast trends, such as predicting how much revenue a company will generate or how many items a shop will sell.
+> A **linear regression** model is used to forecast trends, such as predicting how much revenue a company will generate or how many items a store will sell.
 >
-> A logistic regression model is used for classification tasks, with the model's estimates representing probabilities in the interval [0,1].
-For example, you might use logistic regression to estimate the likelihood of your favorite team winning a match or whether your customers will pay their debts.
+> A **logistic regression** model is used for classification tasks, , where the model’s output represents probabilities between 0 and 1.
+For example, you might use logistic regression to estimate the likelihood of your favorite team winning a match or whether a customers will repay their debt.

 ## Objectives
 - Learn and practice using linear and logistic regression
-- Learn how to interpret the models’ parameters
+- Learn how to interpret model parameters
 - Understand goodness-of-fit metrics

+## Data Source
+The [dataset](https://docs.google.com/spreadsheets/d/1tZ88HZd75ONCiWr7plt9QYFmuJmaV15nt5NWRZhpuug/edit?gid=1437577042#gid=1437577042) is from ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
+The dataset provides patient information.

+## Task
+Create a logistic regression model to predict the 10-year risk of coronary heart disease (CHD) in patients:
+- Build a logistic regression model and estimate predictions
+- Interpret the model's coefficients and odds ratios
+- Evaluate the model using performance metrics

+## Solution